-All shareholder transaction orders are processed at the NAV next determined after your transaction order is received with all of the necessary information, sometimes referred to as "good order," by the Funds' transfer agent, MUFG Investor Services (US), LLC, or an authorized dealer.
+All shareholder transaction orders are processed at the NAV next determined after your transaction order is received with all of the necessary information, sometimes referred to as "good order," by the Funds' transfer agent, MUFG Investor Services (US), LLC, or an authorized dealer, subject to any applicable front-end sales charge.
 The following transaction cut-off times have been established in order to allow the transfer agent appropriate time to report the current day's trading activity to the Advisor.
 Any purchase transaction that is sent to the transfer agent does not constitute a purchase order until the transfer agent processes the transaction and receives correct payment by check, wire transfer or ACH.